 Side-by-Side Salon Software Feature Comparison

-Let’s now dive into each core salon software feature and compare how the different salon management systems deliver the feature.
+Let’s now dive into each core salon software feature and compare how each salon management system implements them.
 You can navigate directly to the feature you’re most interested in using the links below.

-The most important part of a salon software is, arguably, how well it helps you manage your calendar and client bookings.
-In fact, I’ve created a separate review of the best salon scheduling software that only looks at this.
+The most important part of salon software is how well it helps you manage your calendar and client bookings.

 Online Booking